-- Marketing: The Panhellenic community should market the sorority experience year-round and promote membership benefits.
-The College Panhellenic and chapters should interact with all unaffiliated women to help them become interested in the sorority experience in alignment with the Promotion of the Sorority Experience POLICY.
+The Panhellenic community should market the sorority experience year-round and promote membership benefits.
+The College Panhellenic and chapters should interact with all unaffiliated women to help them become interested in the sorority experience in alignment with the Promotion of the Sorority Experience - POLICY.
 These communications should be informative about the overall sorority experience and opportunities to join and answer questions from PNMs and parents/caregivers.
 During recruitment, the College Panhellenic should highlight the characteristics of each chapter in the Panhellenic community and provide information about all opportunities to join.
+Chapter communication should be informative about the chapter/organization and direct PNMs to the College Panhellenic's resources regarding recruitment information.

+Registration

-Chapter communication should be informative about the chapter/organization and direct PNMs to the College Panhellenic's resources regarding recruitment information. - Registration: A simplified registration is suggested.
-College Panhellenics should keep a centralized registration open as long as possible, even beyond the start of recruitment.
-The College Panhellenic should eliminate all barriers to recruitment to allow PNMs to participate in recruitment at any point. - PNM orientation: The purpose of PNM orientation is to provide the opportunity for PNMs to be introduced to, learn more about and understand the opportunities for membership in the sorority chapters on campus.
+A simplified registration is suggested.
+College Panhellenics should open a centralized registration form three months before recruitment begins and keep it open as long as possible, typically through the conclusion of the open house round.
+The College Panhellenic should eliminate all barriers to recruitment to allow PNMs to participate in recruitment at any point.

+PNM orientation

+The purpose of PNM orientation is to provide the opportunity for PNMs to be introduced to, learn more about and understand the opportunities for membership in the sorority chapters on campus.
 Orientation can have many styles to fit the needs of your campus, such as virtually through an email introduction to a tabling session open for PNMs to a more structured orientation if desired.
 An orientation should result in more recruitment registrations from PNMs interested in the sorority experience.

+• Recruitment counselors

-- Recruitment counselors: Recruitment counselors should be used as ambassadors to the sorority experience.
-They should be selected and trained to assist in marketing the sorority experience, communicate directly with PNMs to facilitate continued interest and retention in the recruitment process and answer questions from PNMs and parents/caregivers. - Recruitment schedule: The College Panhellenic adopts one academic term for primary recruitment (the earliest allowable time a woman may join a sorority on campus).
-The College Panhellenic sets the timing of recruitment and the date for the distribution of bids.
-The schedule of recruitment events should provide flexibility so that a PNM can attend multiple events. - Financial transparency: All chapters will share detailed financial information (member dues, chapter fees and assessments, etc.) with potential new members.
-See the NPC website for implementation guidelines. - RFM: RFM is used, and the College Panhellenic must use an approved RFM format. - Quota: Is used.
-Every chapter is entitled to bid to quota. - MRABA: PNMs must sign the MRABA after preference round to receive a bid for membership through the primary recruitment process. - Bid matching: Bid matching is used. - Bid Day: The College Panhellenic schedules the date of bid distribution.
+Recruitment counselors should be used as ambassadors to the sorority experience.
+They should be selected and trained to assist in marketing the sorority experience, communicate directly with PNMs to facilitate continued interest and retention in the recruitment process and answer questions from PNMs and parents/caregivers.

+• Recruitment schedule

+The College Panhellenic votes to set the timing of recruitment and the date for the distribution of bids.
+The schedule of recruitment events should provide flexibility so that a PNM can attend events for every chapter without having to shift their personal schedule drastically.
+Even with a flexible schedule, PNMs must attend an event for all participating chapters before they can submit priorities.

+Financial transparency

+All chapters will share detailed financial information (member dues, chapter fees, assessments, etc.) with PNMs.
+See the NPC website for implementation guidelines.

+RFM is used, and the College Panhellenic must use an approved RFM format.

+Every chapter is entitled to bid to quota.

+PNMs must sign the MRABA after the preference round to receive a bid for membership through the primary recruitment process.

+Bid matching is used.

+The College Panhellenic schedules the date of bid distribution.
 Local campus needs and situations determine location and timing.
-Every effort should be made to avoid conflicts with religious or cultural holidays. - Total: Total is set at bid matching and communicated to chapters before Bid Day.
+Every effort should be made to avoid conflicts with religious or cultural holidays.

+Total is determined and announced following bid matching and before the start of bid distribution.

-Fully structured recruitment (FSR)
+Fully Structured Recruitment (FSR)